walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

- * eventName - A string or java class.
-If a string is supplied it must be part of the Bukkit event class name.
+ * eventName - A Java class.
 See [Bukkit API][buk] for details of the many bukkit event types.
-When a string is supplied there is no need to provide the full class name - you should omit the 'org.bukkit.event' prefix. e.g. if the string "block.BlockBreakEvent" is supplied then it's converted to the org.bukkit.event.block.BlockBreakEvent class .

-   If a java class is provided (say in the case where you've defined your own custom event) then provide the full class name (without enclosing quotes).

  * callback - A function which will be called whenever the event fires.
 The callback should take a single parameter, event (the event fired).